firstname.lastname@example.org for more information and details on how to see if you qualify.Speak with our Admissions Advisor at (800) 803-1952 or

 Note: Only students attending the school in Boulder for the entire training are eligible for Title IV financial aid.

-Estimates do not represent a final determination, or actual award, of financial assistance or a final net price; they are only estimates based on price of attendance and financial aid provided to students in 2009-10.
+Estimates do not represent a final determination, or actual award, of financial assistance or a final net price; they are only estimates based on price of attendance and financial aid provided to students.
 Price of attendance and financial aid availability change year to year.
 These estimates shall not be binding on the Secretary of Education, the institution of higher education, or the State.
 Not all students receive financial aid.

 Gainful Employment Disclosures